Travel Guide Customize Your Trip

 Janaki mandir

-The biggest temple in Nepal is Janaki Mandir.
+The most significant Temple in Nepal is Janaki Mandir.
 This Janaki Mandir is also known as Janakpur Dham, Ram Janaki temple, or Sita Mandir.
-Located in the Janakpur district, Ram Janaki Mandir has been the center of attraction for all.
-This is the place where goddess Sita was born so, this temple is a more religiously important monument and heritage.
-Ram Janaki temple is also famous as the place where lord ram married goddess, Sita.
-People who believe in science should visit this temple.
-The queen builds Ram Janaki temple with the unique old Hindu Koiri architecture with brilliant white faces.
+In the Janakpur district, Ram Janaki Mandir has been the center of attraction for all.
+This is where goddess Sita was born, so this Temple is a more religiously important monument and heritage.

-This Janaki Mandir temple has three stories made with stones and marbles.
-There are 60 rooms inside the temple, and the decoration of these rooms was done with Nepal flags, engravings painting, and lattice windows.
-The temple will be crowded with people on auspicious occasions and festival-like Vivaha Panchami, Dashain Ram Navami, and Diwali.
-During these festivals, the temple will be full of light.
+During these festivals, the Temple will be full of light.
 People from countries like Nepal, Sri Lanka, and India come to worship the goddess.
 The great queen of Tikamgarh, Vrisha Bhanu, built the Janaki temple in 1910 A.D.
-Earlier people used to call ram Janaki temple Nau Lakha Mandir.
+People used to call Ram Janaki temple Nau Lakha Mandir.

 Janaki Mandir structure

-Janaki Mandir is the biggest temple in Nepal with 4,860 square feet.
+Janaki Mandir is the biggest Temple in Nepal, with 4,860 square feet.
 Area.
-The most interesting fact about the Janaki temple is that this temple teaches us religious tolerance, as there is Masjid inside the temple premises.
-People say that, while constructing this temple the labourers built a masjid for them.
-There is the purity of the greatest marriage of all time Ram and Sita.
-There are many sites and well-known history of Ram Janaki Mandir.
-The traditional arts and sculptures of this temple reflect the Mithila Chitrakala.
-This temple has reflected Nepali art and culture.
+The most interesting fact about the Janaki temple is that this Temple teaches us religious tolerance, as a Masjid is inside the temple premises.
+People say that while constructing this Temple, the laborers built a masjid for them.

-Why Janaki Mandir is called Nau Lakha Mandir?
+Why is Janaki Mandir called Nau Lakha Mandir?

 Interested to Travel in Nepal?
 Make Free Inquiry !